 Some of us love the remote work environment.
 No commute means we have more time to do non-work related things – like sleep in, check our social media or watch the morning news.

 Regardless of whether working from home works well for you, there are several techniques that you can use to impress your boss.
 And, a happy boss means you’re more likely to get what you want as we settle into another new normal.
-That could mean a larger or more comfy office, the ability to stay remote, or even a promotion or raise.
+That could mean a larger or more comfy office, the ability to stay remote, or even a promotion

 Use these nine tactics to impress your boss when you’re working remotely.

 Your boss might impose these hours or you may have the flexibility to tweak your work schedule so it makes more sense for you and your family.
 Either way, make sure that your working hours are consistent and that your boss (as well as your coworkers) can rely on you to be available during those hours.
 Being available when you say that you’re available is the single best way to prove that you’re a reliable, dependable and honest worker, and it will instantly separate you from the pack.

 2. Always answer your phone, especially during working hours.